Tracklore/auth-service/README.md

 ### Kubernetes Deployment
 For Kubernetes deployment, you would need to:
-1. Create Kubernetes manifests for the service and database
+1. Create Kubernetes manifests for the service, database, and message broker
 2. Use Kubernetes secrets for sensitive environment variables
 3. Configure proper resource limits and health checks
 4. Set up ingress for external access